cardillan/mindcode/README.markdown

 Mindcode is available at http://mindcode.herokuapp.com/.
 Write some Mindcode in the _Mindcode Source Code_ text area, then press the **Compile** button.
 The _Mindustry Logic_ text area will contain the Logic version of your Mindcode.
 Copy the compiled version.
 Back in Mindustry, edit your processor, then use the **Edit** button in the Logic UI.
 Select **Import from Clipboard**.
 Mindustry is now ready to execute your code.

 You can also use the **Compile and Run** button to execute the compiled code right away on an emulated processor.
-If your code doesn't interact with a contents of the Mindustry world, the output produced by `print` statements in your code will be displayed.
+The output produced by `print` statements in your code will be displayed.
+Code executions stops when your program tries to interact with the Mindustry World.

 It is also possible use the [command line tool](doc/syntax/TOOLS-CMDLINE.markdown) to compile your files, even copying the compiled code into the clipboard automatically if desired.
 The command line compiler can be set up in the following way: